 Starting Your CRM Software Comparison

 Before you begin your CRM software comparison project, we recommend that you start by defining your requirements.
-Using a CRM requirements template, you can define and rank your most important CRM features and requirements.
-Start with the features and requirements list above, and then ask around your organization to see what other requirements you may need.
+Using a CRM system requirements template, you can define and rank your most important CRM features and requirements.
+Start with the list above, and then ask your organization to see what other requirements you need.

 Shortlisting CRM Vendors